Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Application Example

-\textbf{Future Evaluation Activities:} We are actively pursuing two directions.
+\textbf{Future Evaluation Plans:} We are actively pursuing two directions.
 First, we plan on applying an extended and iteratively refined process (cf. research roadmap) to a specific application scenario from our sUAS system (e.g., a search-and-rescue or surveillance scenario) where we fully track the testing process end to end, and subsequently apply it to a second system in the robotics domain, as sketched out above.
-Secondly, we plan to conduct a user study with sUAS developers and testers to evaluate the process through simulation and field testing, gaining insights into the effectiveness of various formalisms for models and artifacts.
+Secondly, we plan to conduct a user study with sUAS developers to evaluate this process through both simulation and field testing, aiming to assess the effectiveness of various modeling formalisms.